peterson-dev/kode-kangaroo/README.md

 # KodeKangaroo

-Basic demonstration of CRUD with Django, CICD with Jenkins, e2e with Cypress.
+A demo of the basics in CRUD operations with Django, e2e with Cypress, and CICD with Jenkins.

 ## Built With
 - [Django](https://www.djangoproject.com/)